decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-08-benign-simplex.md

 Let $k$ be the first view where $n - f$ parties send `(Final, k, x)`.
 Then any later `Vote` is for $x$.

 **Proof:**
 By Claim 5, all non-faulty parties have `val := x` when entering view $k+1$.
 Rule 2 propagates only the current `val`.
-Induction over the views gives that all later `Vote` messages must carry $x$, establishing uniform agreement.
+Induction over the views gives that any `Vote` in a view grater than $k$ is for the value $x$, establishing uniform agreement.

 ## Validity